 Although you can take too much of an over-the-counter medication, abuse of prescription pain medications is more common.
-Opioid drugs are much more potent, which leads to intense effects and more pronounced euphoria, such as feeling “high.”
-Some common types of prescription pain opioids include the following:
+Opioid drugs are much more potent, leading to more intense effects and a pronounced euphoria, also known as a “high.”
+Some common types of prescription pain opioids include:

-While it is possible for any person to become addicted to prescription opioids, some individuals are at higher risk, than others.
+While it is possible for anyone to become addicted to prescription opioids, some individuals are at higher risk than others.
 If you have one or more of the following risk factors, you might have an increased risk of developing an opioid addiction.
-These risk factors include the following:
+These risk factors include:

 How many people in the U.S. have misused prescription opioids?

 The CDC reports that between 21 and 29 percent of those who take prescription opioids for chronic pain end up abusing them.
 Roughly 1,000 people or more end up in emergency rooms for treatment each day after misusing these medications.
-This drug abuse puts these patients at a higher risk of developing an addiction.
-In 2014 alone, close to two million people in the U.S. struggled with abuse or dependency on prescription pain medications.
+Using prescription drugs outside of their intended use or dosage puts these patients at a higher risk of developing an addiction.
+In 2014 alone, close to two million people in the U.S. struggled with prescription drug abuse or dependency on pain medications.

-When you become addicted to prescription pain medications, you might experience physical and cognitive symptoms in addition to shifts in behavior.
-Signs and symptoms of prescription drug abuse include the following:
+When an individual becomes addicted to prescription pain medications, they may experience both physical and cognitive symptoms as well as changes in behavior.
+Signs and symptoms of prescription drug abuse include:

 - Coordination problems